devopshq/crosspm/README.md

     dependencies - Manifest file name (not path - just filename)

     dependencies-lock - Manifest with locked dependencies (without masks and conditions) file name (not path - just filename).
 Equals to *dependencies* if not set.

     cache - Path for CrossPM temporary files, downloaded package archives and unpacked packages.
-Ignored if cache folder is configured in top *cache* item.
+            Ignored if cache folder is configured in top "cache" item.

 **cache** - Parameters for cache handling